How to Kill and Prevent Lawn Moss

 A combination of these two lawn treatments should be applied twice a year; in the spring and the autumn when the grass is growing.

-The team here at DIY Gardening has found fertilisers high in Potassium work well on lawns in shaded gardens while BO Bactor or Iron Sulphate is best for moss control.
+The team here at DIY Gardening has found fertilisers high in Potassium work well on lawns in shaded gardens while MO Bactor or Iron Sulphate (such as that found in lawn sand) is best for moss control.

 Going beyond a basic twice-yearly moss control and fertiliser, you can also apply organic seaweed extract every two to three weeks during the growing season.